How to get the best wedding ceremony photos

 3. Let there be light!

 Ceremony space lacking in light?
 Well, you might want to arrange some then.
 I’m serious!
 Too often couples don’t realise that getting married in dark spaces means - you guessed it - dark photos.
-If there’s a lack of natural light, then you’ll want to consider maybe getting in some fairy lights, a neon sign, or anything that will provide some more light so your guests and I can see you.

 3. The Aisle Walk

-If I had a pound for every time bridesmaids suddenly realise they don’t know what they’re doing for the aisle walk right before it, I’d be significantly wealthier.
+If I had a pound for every time people suddenly realise they don’t know what they’re doing for the aisle walk right before it, I’d be significantly wealthier.
 It’s not ideal to have panic-stricken bridesmaids practically running up the aisle in quick succession, then bunching up in a group at the top as none of them know where to sit.
 In an ideal world, bridesmaids/flower girls/page boys should have a pretty hefty gap in between them on the aisle, in order to a) enable them to find their seats at their top and not cause a traffic jam, and b) enable me to get at least one good, clear snap of each one doing their walk.

 Have a practice with your bridesmaids, including the music you’re planning on walking up the aisle with, from the actual walking bit to where they’re going to sit when they get there, to ensure there’s a good gap between each one, and leaving a reasonable gap before the bride commences her walk last.
 I really want to capture that special moment of you looking back up at your partner from the aisle, it really is unique, and when there’s a traffic jam of people jammed in front of you, it ain’t gonna work.
 Again - there’s only one opportunity to do this!